When To Use Handheld vs. Operator Cycled Strapping ...

 When To Use Handheld vs. Operator Cycled Strapping Machines for Your Packaging

-It doesn't matter what you're manufacturing ' chances are straps will play a part at some point along the way.
+It doesn't matter what you're manufacturing; chances are straps will play a part at some point along the way.
 From containing individual items to closing cartons of loose material to palletizing thousands of products at a time, businesses use strapping systems for packaging and moving their goods every day.

 Mastek Product Page

-This widespread need for containment has led to a variety of strapping devices, including handheld strappers and walk-up or operator-cycled machines ' both of which are ideal strapping solutions in the correct setting.
+This widespread need for containment has led to a variety of strapping devices, including handheld strappers and walk-up or operator-cycled machines, both of which are ideal strapping solutions in the correct setting.

 An Overview of Handheld Strappers